othmanResearch/DelMoro/README.md

 ~~~
 nextflow main.nf --exec Trimm --cpus 10
 ~~~
-6- CAll SNP : the pipeline generates by default vcf files, select SNP for all inputs .
+6- CAll SNP : the pipeline generates by default vcf files, select SNP for all inputs and a cohorte GVCF  .
 ~~~
 nextflow main.nf --cpus 8 --exec CallSNP
 ~~~